louis-tru/quark/docs/CURRENT_WORK.md

 - Do not pursue software AA / CPU coverage rasterization as the primary route.
 Quark should keep AA GPU-oriented.
 - The current AA system has been renamed from `AAFuzz/aafuzz` to `AASide/aaSide`.
+- AASide is now considered good enough for the current GL/GLES-compatible path: it is much more geometrically accurate than the previous UI-level shrink/ overlap compensation and has allowed that compensation code to be removed.
-- The current working conclusion is that the existing vertex triplet `{x, y, aaSide}` is still enough; do not add extra vertex elements unless a later prototype proves it is necessary.
+- The existing vertex triplet `{x, y, aaSide}` remains the AASide vertex format.
-- Planned `aaSide` semantics: `aaSide < 0` means inside, `aaSide = 0` means the true edge, and `aaSide > 0` means outside.
-Vertex data currently stores side values at the two expanded band edges, not physical distance.
+- Current `aaSide` semantics: `aaSide < 0` means inside the shape, `aaSide = 0` means the true edge, and `aaSide > 0` means outside the shape.
-- The shader should use derivatives such as `fwidth(aaSide)` to estimate the device-pixel transition width and convert the signed side coordinate into coverage.
-- The promising direction is to improve `AASide` into a GPU-only signed-side edge AA system, not a CPU/software coverage mask.
-- `Path::getAASideStrokeTriangle()` now treats AA subpaths as closed when possible and signs generated `aaSide` from contour winding plus nesting level: inner side negative, outer side positive.
-Fragment shaders still mostly consume `abs(aaSide)`, so shader-side signed coverage remains a follow-up.
+- Fragment shaders derive the transition ramp with `fwidth(aaSide)` through `aaSideCoverage()`.
+This works well for ordinary edges, but it cannot express exact coverage where multiple nearby edges affect the same pixel.
+- `Path::getAASideTriangle()` resolves visible boundaries with `boundaryPath()`, calibrates the `normalSide` sign from the first closed contour only, then reuses that mapping for all later contours.
+Do not recompute containment depth per contour; holes already reverse traversal direction and would otherwise be compensated twice.
-- See `docs/GPU_2D_ANTIALIASING.md` for the full design notes, including coverage-mask limitations, shader-side `fwidth` coverage, combined body/edge geometry, and hard cases.
+- See `docs/GPU_2D_ANTIALIASING.md` for the full design notes, including coverage limitations, shader-side `fwidth` coverage, combined body/edge geometry, hard cases, and the Compute AA plan.

 Active AASide experiment branch:

 - Branch `aa-side-refactor` was created from `master` and pushed to `origin/aa-side-refactor`.
 - Baseline commit: `3f4400674` (`wip(render): experiment with signed aa side`).
-- This branch is intentionally experimental; do not merge into `master` until the AA model is stable.
+- The branch is no longer just a throwaway experiment; the current intent is to merge it into `master` as the new default AASide baseline.
 - `clip.glsl` was split out so clip mask drawing no longer overloads `color.glsl` with clip-only parameters such as `surfaceOffset`.
 - `color.glsl` and other fragment shaders now call shared `aaSideCoverage()` from `_util.glsl`.
 - `aa_side_weight` was removed from the experiment; the goal is to get coverage from signed `aaSide`, not from CPU-side alpha weighting.
 - `Pathv` has been removed from the Canvas-facing drawing API on this branch. `RectPath` / `RectOutlinePath` now store paths only, while `PathvCache` separately caches normalized paths and generated `VertexData` for fill, AASide, and clip draws.
 - `Hash5381` has been replaced by the new `Hash` API, including explicit float/vector update helpers and 32/64-bit mixed hash output.
 JS exports now expose `Hash`, and `test/util/test-hash.cc` is wired into the test target.
+- Painter-level AA compensation has been removed from the active UI path.
+Box rects, borders, outlines, and sprite image rects now use their exact geometry instead of `AAShrink` / `originAA` offsets, leaving edge overlap control to renderer-side AASide parameters.
+- Render z-depth and depth/stencil attachments/state were removed from the AASide path.
+AASide blending/compositing should now work without relying on a body-over-edge depth ordering trick.
+- `GPUCanvas` uses different AA radii for ordinary paths and rect/rrect-heavy UI paths.
+Translation-only UI rects currently use a tighter 0.5 px radius, while general transformed paths keep a wider radius for small-angle line stability.

 Current AASide findings:

+- AASide joins below 90 degrees now replace the sharp source vertex with two points on its adjacent edges.
+Both new corners then run through the normal `miterNormal` / `a` / `b` generation path, so the inserted cut segment receives normal AASide geometry.
+The cut decision is purely local geometry and does not use the global `normalSide` coverage sign.
 - Latest AASide winding conclusion: `Path::getAASideTriangle()` now uses `boundaryPath()` / `TESS_BOUNDARY_CONTOURS` as the visible boundary source, calibrates the `aaSide` sign once from the first closed contour, and then reuses that sign mapping for later contours.
 Do not recompute `normalSide` per contour in the default path: holes already traverse in the opposite direction, so their generated normals naturally flip.
-The optional depth/containment pass in `collectContours(..., computeDepth)` is retained only as diagnostic/alternate context.
 - A lightweight standalone SVG debugger now lives at `tools/stroke_debugger.html`.
 It supports draggable/addable/deletable points, stroke width/miter/filter controls, native SVG stroke comparison, custom offset preview, and point/normal overlays for experimenting with AASide simplification rules before moving them into C++.
 - Superseded AASide finding: an earlier approach inferred `aaSide` by sampling containment depth and flipping on odd nesting levels.
 That is no longer the default after the tess boundary/winding analysis above, but the optional depth pass is kept in code for diagnostics and possible raw-contour callers.
 - Confirmed problem 2: drawing the AA band before the body can reserve pixels for AA geometry when a path has multiple subpaths.
 After switching AASide generation to merged boundary + combined inner body geometry, the AASide path no longer needs a separate ordering buffer.
 Keep this as the active direction, but validate with nested clips, overlapping paths, and render-to-texture.